 (A 2 minute read…)

-Today’s tech-savvy travelers expect more technology from the hospitality industry.
+Let’s face it, today’s tech-savvy travelers expect more technology and more integrated tech-solutions from the hospitality industry.

 For example, have you been to a hotel recently that didn’t have complimentary Wi-Fi?
 The chances you have been, are slim.
 For many travelers, wireless internet isn’t a bonus, but rather, a deal-breaker.
 In fact, according to The 2016 JD Power North America Hotel Guest Satisfaction Index Study, free Wi-Fi was ranked among the most important amenities at during a hotel stay.

 Furthermore, mobile concierge apps are now making it easier for customers to streamline their experience with a hotel.
 Guests can now use their mobile phone when booking a room, scheduling a spa appointment, or making dinner reservations as well as checking in, extending their stay, or checking out – all things that overall increase a travelers’ level of guest experience with a hotel.
 Due to the level of convenience mobile apps provide, the hospitality industry has seen an increase in sales as guests become more willing to pay for an extended stay (including early arrival or late departures).